jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ```

 #### Adagrad
- If the input features are not scale correctly, we find it impossible to find the right learning rate that works for both features.
-This indicates the learning rate needs to self adopt for each tunable parameters.
+ If the input features are not scaled correctly, we find it impossible to find the right learning rate that works for both features.
+This indicates the learning rate needs to self-adopt for each tunable parameters.
 One way to do it is to remember how much change has made to a specific $$ W_i $$.
 We will drop the parameter change if that parameter has been changed frequently.
 This will absolutely help the oscillation problem because it acts like a damper again.
 In Adagrad, it was done slightly difference by allowing the rate change to drop inversely by the L2 norm of all the previous gradients $$ dw_i $$.

 ```python
 cache += dw**2